-TSUS Policy Guideline: Appropriate Use of Information Technology Resources Policy Guideline ID: TSUS IT.01.02 Approval Authority: TSUS Board of Regents Initial ITTF Approval Date: October 19, 2007 Effective BOR Date: May 16, 2008 Last Revised: November 17, 2010 Next Review Date: October 1, 2012
+TSUS Policy Guideline: Appropriate Use of Information Technology Resources Policy Guideline ID: TSUS IT.01.03 Approval Authority: TSUS Board of Regents Initial ITTF Approval Date: October 19, 2007 Effective BOR Date: May 16, 2008 Last Revised: August 13, 2015

 The Texas State University System (TSUS) considers information technology as a critical enabler in meeting its mission and has made significant investments in information technology assets and capabilities.
-Likewise, Texas Administrative Code, Chapter 202, Subchapter C, describes the information technology resources residing in Texas public higher education institutions as "strategic and vital assets belonging to the people of Texas" and that these resources must be managed "commensurate with their value" in a fashion that assures their protection and availability for appropriate use by authorized individuals.
+Likewise, Texas Administrative Code, Chapter 202, Subchapter C, describes the information technology resources that support the operations of Texas public higher education institutions as "strategic and vital assets belonging to the people of Texas" and that these resources must be managed "commensurate with their value" in a fashion that assures their protection and availability for appropriate use by authorized individuals.
 Compliance with this policy contributes to the availability, protection, and appropriate use of the information technology resources of the Texas State University System and its component institutions.